yonas-fsaha/build-clock-with-js/Readme.md

 ## Contributing

 Contributions to the analog clock project are welcome.
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a
+If you find any issues or have suggestions for improvements, please feel free to open an issue